Related to Will They or Won't They?

 - Not helped by Shirou calling her by last name... even while coming.

 - Also happens in each route of Katawa Shoujo.
 The most glaring example comes in Hanako's route, where not only neither she nor Hisao are emotionally prepared, but despite Hisao's tries Hanako is very much in pain.
-(Not helped by how the body tissue from her scars severely limited her flexibility).
+(Not helped by how the body tissue from her scars severely limits her flexibility).

 - Goes more smoothly in Lilly's route, where Hisao notices some drops of blood when he penetrates Lilly and gets nervous — but she tells him it's okay, and their sex scene is relatively pleasant aside of this.